MicrosoftDocs/entra-docs/docs/identity/devices/macos-psso-deployment-eocustomers.md

 ## Prerequisites

 * Minimum version of macOS 13 Ventura (macOS 14 Sonoma or later recommended)
-* Users must be able to perform a multi-factor authentication during registration using one of the supported MFA methods in Entra ID.
+* Users must be able to perform a multifactor authentication during registration using one of the supported MFA methods in Entra ID.
     * [Microsoft Entra MFA](../authentication/concept-mfa-howitworks.md)
     * [Federated MFA](/windows-server/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa)
     * [External Auth Methods](../authentication/how-to-authentication-external-method-manage.md)
 * [Microsoft Intune Company Portal app version 5.2408.0](/mem/intune/apps/apps-company-portal-macos) or later installed.
 This version is required before users are targeted for PSSO.
-* (Highly recommmended) Users are advised to [register a passkey on their mobile devices.](../authentication/how-to-register-passkey-mobile.md)
+* (Highly recommended) Users are advised to [register a passkey on their mobile devices.](../authentication/how-to-register-passkey-mobile.md)

 ## Authentication Method Selection